aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-text/manage-textbox/_index.md

 4. Add a `TextFrame` property to the `IAutoShape` object that will contain a text.
 In the example below, we added this text: *Aspose TextBox*
 5. Finally, write the PPTX file through the `Presentation` object.

-This Java code—an implementation of the steps above—shows you how to add text to a slide:
+This Javascript code—an implementation of the steps above—shows you how to add text to a slide:

 ```javascript
     // Instantiates Presentation